voidstar240/nvim-config/README.md

 # My Neovim Config

 ## Setup
-- Install packer.nvim
-- Clone this repo into ~/.config/nvim
+- Clone this repo into `~/.config/nvim`
-- Run :PackerSync to update all packages
+- Lazy.nvim is bootstrapped; launch neovim and plugins will install